dreamhead/moco/moco-doc/cmd.md

 ## Shutdown

-You can shutdown a running Moco instance by shutdown command and shutdown port.
+You can start many Moco instance in one machine.
+Different Moco instance can ben shutdown by shutdown command and its shutdown port.
 A shutdown port can be specified when start Moco instance.

 ```shell
 java -jar moco-runner-<version>-standalone.jar start -p 12306 -c foo.json -s 9527